-- 2.26.
-In the light of the 2011 European Commission report and expert discussions held (Working Party on Co-operation in Criminal Matters) in June 2011, the question of judicial authorities' practice as regards proportionality needs to be addressed in more detail. - 2.27.
-Some Member States indicate that the proportionality principle was not included in the text of the framework decision; hence it cannot be assessed in the context of the proper implementation.
+2.28.
+In the light of the 2011 European Commission report and expert discussions held (Working Party on Co-operation in Criminal Matters) in June 2011, the question of judicial authorities' practice as regards proportionality needs to be addressed in more detail.

+- 2.29.
+Some Member States indicate that the proportionality principle was not included in the text of the Framework Decision; hence it cannot be assessed in the context of the proper implementation.
 The Member States concerned argued that the fact that numerous EAWs were issued does not in itself mean that these were used disproportionately in relation to less serious offences.
-Moreover, as shown by the statistics1, the number of EAWs issued is decreasing.
-At the same time there is not sufficient confirmation that the Member States refuse EAWs on the basis of that principle.
-Nevertheless, some Member States have already taken actions to improve their practice as regards use of the EAW (e.g. PL issued a note to courts addressing this issue).
-In that context it is also worth mentioning that in the follow-up to the recommendations in the Final Report the Council included an amendment to the handbook on the EAW in respect of proportionality with a view to reaching a coherent solution at EU level (Council conclusions of 3 June 2010). - 2.28.
-Based on the 2011 European Commission report, the question of proportionality was also the subject of experts' discussions at the Working Party on Cooperation in Criminal Matters in June 2011.
-During that meeting the majority of the Member States confirmed that the changes made to the EAW Handbook were the appropriate way to address the issue of proportionality.
+At the same time there is not sufficient evidence that the Member States refuse EAWs on the basis of that principle.
+Nevertheless, some Member States have already taken actions to improve their practice as regards use of the EAW (e.g. meetings among practitioners to discuss the practical aspects of the EAW, including proportionality, notes to courts addressing this issue).
+In some cases (e.g. PL/SK/LV), where the problem of observance of the proportionality principle had been observed, the number of issued EAWs has since decreased 1.
+In that context it is also worth mentioning that the follow-up to the recommendations in the Final Report included an amendment to the handbook on the EAW in respect of proportionality with a view to reaching a coherent solution at EU level (Council conclusions of 3 June 2010). - 2.30.
+In its 2011 report, the European Commission stated that the changes made to the EAW

+Handbook were the appropriate way to address the issue of proportionality.
+Based on this report, the question of proportionality was also the subject of experts' discussions at the Working Party on Cooperation in Criminal Matters in June 2011, where the majority of the Member States supported this approach.
 At the same time some of them indicated that in the future an assessment could be conducted so as to ascertain how effective the application of the new handbook is in practice.